-- The student's research adviser; the adviser serves as chair of the DAC. - Three tenured or tenure-track faculty members from within the chemistry department at Portland State University (including the adviser). - One representative of the Office of Graduate Studies (OGS).
-The OGS representative must be a faculty member in another Portland State department with a doctoral program.
+- The student's research adviser; the adviser serves as chair of the DAC. - At least three tenured or tenure-track faculty members from within the chemistry department at Portland State University (including the adviser). - One representative of the Office of Graduate Studies (OGS).
+The OGS representative must be a tenure/tenure track faculty member holding a Ph.D. in another department at Portland State University.
 Students must suggest two possible candidates for this role but final selection lies with the OGS.